Jasstkn/jasstkn.github.io/content/posts/fosdem2023/index.ru.md

 [👀 Five Steps to Make Your Go Code Faster & More Efficient](https://fosdem.org/2023/schedule/event/gofivestepsefficient/)

 - Use Test Fix Benchmark Optimize
-- Understand current efficiency level (micro benchmarks)
+- Understand current efficiency level (micro-benchmarks)
 - Understand your efficiency requirements
 - Do profiling
-- Try optimize and repeat
+- Try to optimize and repeat

 [👀 Our Mad Journey of Building a Vector Database in Go](https://fosdem.org/2023/schedule/event/gobuildingdatabase/)

-- memory allocations are important for high performance applications
+- memory allocations are important for high-performance applications
   - binary.Read() isn't optimal
-  - **stack** is short-lived, fast and chip, heap is long-lived, **expensive** and slower
+  - **stack** is short-lived, fast, and chip, heap is long-lived, **expensive** and slower
-  - `binary.LittleEndian.Uint32` allows to read without memory allocations
+  - `binary.LittleEndian.Uint32` allows reading without memory allocations
 - delayed decoding
   - json is too slow
-  - binary encoding is fast, but decoding everything up-fron is still expensive
+  - binary encoding is fast, but decoding everything up-front is still expensive
   - replace allocation with summing up
   - in Go 1.20 experimental support for memory arena that potentially can be used to bypass the GC
 - SIMD (single instruction, multiple data)